lienebriede/habit-api/README.md

 - `date`: A DateField that records the date for the log entry, which corresponds to the specific day the habit stacking progress is being tracked.
 - `completed`: A BooleanField that indicates whether the user has completed the habit stack for the given day.
 The default value is False.

+### StreakAndMilestoneTracker Model

+The `StreakAndMilestoneTracker` model tracks a user's progress and achievements for a specific habit stack.
+It records streaks, milestones, and completions to provide feedback for habit formation.

+*Fields:*

+- `user`: A ForeignKey linking to the `User` model, associating the tracker with a specific user.
+- `habit_stack`: A ForeignKey linking to the `HabitStacking` model, specifying the habit stack being tracked.
+- `current_streak`: An IntegerField that keeps track of the user's ongoing streak of consecutive completions.
+Defaults to 0.
+- `longest_streak`: An IntegerField that records the user's highest streak achieved.
+Defaults to 0.
+- `total_completions`: An IntegerField storing the total number of times the user has completed the habit stack.
+Defaults to 0.
+- `milestone_dates`: A JSONField storing the dates on which significant milestones were achieved.
+Defaults to an empty list.

+*Methods:*

+- `update_streak_and_completions(self, completed_today)`
+Updates the current streak, total completions, and longest streak when a habit is marked as completed.
+If the streak breaks, it resets to 0.
+Also checks for milestones and appends them to `milestone_dates`.
+Returns a milestone message if applicable.

+- `check_milestone(self)`
+Compares the total completions against predefined milestone thresholds.
+If a milestone is achieved, appends the current date to `milestone_dates` and generates a message.

 # API Endpoints

 | URL | Notes | HTTP Method | CRUD Operations |